plasma-umass/coz/README.md

 ```shell
 coz plot
 ```

+If you are on a remote system, you can open the Coz viewer in your browser: [https://plasma-umass.github.io/coz](https://plasma-umass.github.io/coz) and then load the file `profile.coz`, which you will have to transfer to your local machine.

 (You may need to move the "Minimum Points" slider on the left side to see the results.)